-Financial Statements should be presented fairly in conformity with general accepted accounting principles as prescribed by the Governmental Accounting Standards Board (GASB).
-The College's internal control system did not detect or prevent material misstatements in the financial statements.
+Financial Statements should be presented fairly in conformity with generally accepted accounting principles as prescribed by the Governmental Accounting Standards Board (GASB).
+The College's internal control system did not detect or prevent material misstatements in the financial statements due to lack of management oversight and turnover of key accounting personnel.
 The financial statements were subsequently corrected by College personnel during audit fieldwork.
-Key errors in the Statement of Net Position, the Statement of Revenues, Expenses, and Changes in Net Position, and the Statement of Cash Flows included:
+Key errors in the Statement of Net Position, Statement of Revenues, Expenses, and Changes in Net Position, Statement of Cash Flows, and Notes to Financial Statements included: